-C9 Percent and number of first-time, first-year (freshman) students enrolled in fall 2009 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2012 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-C9 Percent submitting SAT scores 85% Number submitting SAT scores 501 C9 Percent submitting ACT scores 38% Number submitting ACT scores 221
+C9 Percent submitting SAT scores 81% Number submitting SAT scores 472 C9 Percent submitting ACT scores 37% Number submitting ACT scores 219

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 640 740
+C9 SAT Critical Reading 650 740

-C9 SAT Math 640 730
+C9 SAT Math 640 740

-SAT Writing 650 740
+SAT Writing 650 750

-SAT Essay
+SAT Essay n/a n/a

 C9 ACT Composite 29 32

-C9 ACT Math
+C9 ACT Math n/a n/a

-C9 ACT English
+C9 ACT English n/a n/a

-C9 ACT Writing
+C9 ACT Writing n/a n/a